“Pour ce qui est de l’avenir, il ne s’agit pas de le prevoir mais de le rendre possible” | Antoine de Saint Exupery

 “Queen of Grenache” Michelle smiled sourly.
 There was a hint of disappointment mixed with surprise on her face “Damn!
 I don’t remember you being a big lover of sweet wines!”

 Michelle looked around the cellar and moved closer to a wine rack full of bottles.
 As she couldn’t see wine labels through the thick coat of dust, she decided to dust off all of them.
 The woman knew that each bottle contained an exceptional wine and some of the bottles were worth thousands of Euros.

 Notwithstanding, many of the bottles had no labels at all.
 Madame Richard-Durand had special agreements with most of the owners of the famous wine estates in the area, which was her biggest secret.
 Over the years she collected best quality wines, many of them in no-name bottles, in exchange for positive wine reviews in her magazine and promotion of these particular estates.

 Despite the enormous amount of dry wines, Michelle was astonished of how many sweet wines were there stored in her mother’s wine cellar.
 Best Sauternes were maturing alongside Selection de Grains Nobles from Alsace and a few bottles of Essencia Royal Tokaji, from Hungary.
-There were also some of the finest Ice Wines from Austria and Canada, bottles from Barsac and fortified wines made in Maury.
+There were also some of the finest Ice Wines from Austria and Canada, bottles from Barsac and low-priced fortified wines made in Maury.

 She rapidly scanned the wine labels and chose the bottle that was her mother’s last choice.
 To her surprise, it was one of the cheapest bottles from the collection.
 “I’m wondering, mummy, whether this sweet sanctuary took you to heaven…?”
 Michelle paused for a second, walking towards the stairs “…or to hell?”